Airplane accidents are among many travelers’ worst fears. We fear them for good reason.

 If an accident on an international flight happens, the chance of a fatality or serious injury is very high.

-While insurance companies will inevitably be involved in the event of international airline accidents, it isn’t the same process as what follows a car accident.
+While insurance companies will inevitably be involved in the event of international flight accidents, it isn’t the same process as what follows a car accident.

 Read on to learn more about what you should do to recover damages after experiencing an injury on an international flight.